-2. The following applies to some specified categories of commodities sold through internet auction sites.
+2. Specified categories of commodities sold through internet auction sites.

 More detailed analysis of transactions in internet auctions dealing with certain types of products enable us to make more specific and accurate analysis.
 The following are examples of cases where the seller is normally deemed to be a Dealer.
 The analysis here focuses on products that frequently result in consumers' claims.